inxeoz/posts/docker/docker-container.md

 ---

-# 🐳 Managing Docker Containers Like a Pro
+# Managing Docker Containers Like a Pro

-### A Complete Guide to Persistence, Commits, and Container Lifecycle

-Docker is one of the most powerful tools for creating isolated, reproducible environments.
-But to truly use it effectively, you need to understand how to manage containers — how to keep your changes, store data, map ports, and reuse your configurations efficiently.

-This guide walks you through **real-world container management**, step by step.

 ---